Clash of the Titans (tour): Declined invitations and booking conflicts

+Absence of Metallica

-Interesting to note is that Metallica was the only "big four" of thrash metal act that did not take part in the Clash of the Titans tour.
+Metallica was the only band from the "Big Four" of thrash metal that did not take part in the Clash of the Titans tour.
 Slayer guitarist Kerry King told Guitar World that, "There might have even been talk of a 'Big Four' tour back then, but we probably couldn't get Metallica onboard.
 But we had three pieces of it, and that was all the management and promoters needed."
 The members of Slayer, Megadeth and Anthrax have indicated that one of the reasons Metallica was not part of the Clash of the Titans tour was due to their ascension to popularity, specifically with their self-titled "black album", which was not released until five weeks after the tour's conclusion.
 King has been quoted as saying, "I knew Metallica wouldn't be a part of it 'cause they didn't need us."
+Metallica, Megadeth, Slayer and Anthrax all eventually played together in 2010–2011 for a series of "Big Four" shows.

 Spin-offs

-The Clash of the Titans tour has spawned at least two spin-off tours.
+The Clash of the Titans tour has spawned several spin-off tours.
 Three-fifths of the European lineup (Megadeth, Slayer and Testament) were reunited on the American Carnage Tour that took place from July to early September 2010.
 This was followed shortly by a second leg of the tour that featured three-fourths of the North American lineup of the Clash of the Titans tour: Megadeth, Slayer and Anthrax.

-A similarly titled tour Klash of the Titans took place during the spring of 2023, with Kreator as one of the co-headliners to both of them.
+A similarly titled tour Klash of the Titans took place during the spring of 2023, with Kreator as one of the co-headliners to all of them.
 The first leg took place in Latin America and featured Kreator and Testament, followed shortly by a North American leg that was co-headlined by Kreator and Sepultura and included support from Death Angel and Spiritworld.
+A second North American leg of the Klash of the Titans tour took place in the fall of 2024, which was co-headlined by Kreator and Testament and supported by Possessed.